pdjr-beatrice/log/README.md

 The '>' character at the beginning of a line identifies a conditional enquiry which will only be processed if the processing of the immediately preceeding non-conditional enquiry obtained a value of 1 from the Signal K server: thus, in the configuration presented above, if executing the "ENGINE State" enquiry returns the value "1" (saying engine running), then the ">POSITION Position" enquiry will be processed, otherwise it will be ignored, ensuring that position data is only logged if the vessel is moving.

+## Log system scripts

+All log system scripts take a __-h__ option which displays the script's manual page: the following accounts are descriptive not comprehensive.

 ## Using `log-update` to maintain the log

 The `log-update` script is exclusively responsible for updating daily log files by executing the Signal K enquiries identified in the log configuration file and will automatically create new log files conditioned by time in the current time zone.